The alpha-effect in a turbulent liquid-metal plane Couette flow: Introduction

 \section{Introduction}

-The electrodynamics in turbulent conducting fluids provides the standard explanation of the existence of magnetic fields of the cosmic objects.
-The excitation of fields results from the interplay of two different elementary processes.
-It is known that the turbulent motions are reducing large-scale electrical currents by inducing an electromotive force (EMF) opposite to the direction of the current.
+Mean-field electrodynamics of turbulent conducting fluids provides the commonly accepted approach to explaining the existence of magnetic fields of cosmic bodies.
+The excitation of magnetic fields results from the interplay of two elementary processes, diffusive and non-diffusive ones.
+It is known that turbulent motions reduce large-scale electric currents by inducing an electromotive force (EMF) opposite to the direction of the current.
 One can write